 How is the suction created?

-Small cups made of glass, bamboo, iron or pottery are used to create vacuum.
+Small cups made of glass, bamboo cups, iron or pottery cups are used to create a vacuum or suction.
 Materials like alcohol are either rubbed on the bottom of the cup or a cotton swab soaked in alcohol is placed in the cup.
 Herbs and paper can also be used.
-These materials are then ignited and as the fire goes out, the cup is carefully placed upside down on specific areas of the body.
-The cooling air inside the cup creates a vacuum that causes blood vessels directly below the skin to dilate.
-The cup is typically left in place for 5 to 10 minutes at a time and the therapist may choose to use several cups on different points at the same time.
-Patients receiving cupping therapy can be rest assured that there is rarely any burning of the skin.
+These materials are then ignited, and as the fire goes out, the cup is carefully placed upside down on specific areas of the body.
+The cooling air inside the cup creates a vacuum and provides an adequate amount of suction that causes blood vessels directly below the skin to dilate.
+The therapy cup is typically left in place for 5 to 10 minutes at a time, and the therapist may choose to use several cups at different points in several different meridians at the same time.
+Patients receiving cupping therapy can rest assured that there is rarely any burning of the skin.

 How does the treatment work?

 Chinese Cupping Therapy treatments are believed to act as the reverse of massage treatments.
 That is because placing the therapy cups against the skin applies pressure and creates suction on the skin.
 Cupping uses vacuum pressure to pull the skin upwards using a variety of different cupping sets.
 Once the vacuum is created, the therapy cup can also be moved across the skin in a procedure called sliding cupping.

 However, care must be taken that the sliding therapy cup does not move over bony areas of the body such as the shoulder blades or the ridges of the spine.
 Ancient Chinese Cupping therapy works by loosening muscles and stimulating blood flow to a particular region to increase blood circulation.
 Thus, it can help relieve the stiffness of muscles.
 Since it works to calm the nervous system, cup therapy is also used to treat a host of mental ailments.
 It relaxes patients and induces a sense of mental and physical peace.